Appeal to Save Croyde AONB - Frequently Asked Questions

 4. Planning decisions only usually last for 3 years so what is the problem – Parkdean only have 3 years and after that the danger goes?

-This is a legal matter, not a planning decision.
+This is a legal matter.
+Planning permission expires and a Certificate of Lawful Development is not planning permission, it is evidence of a legal right.
 No time limits apply.
 The legal right to put caravans on land within the red line will continue to exist unless and until it is successfully changed.

 5. Not all of the land inside the red line is Parkdean’s.
 The other landowners will never allow caravans to go on their fields and the land Parkdean owns already has caravans all over it – so what’s the problem?

 All of the land within the red line is at risk of harm – some areas more than others

 A significant proportion of land which Parkdean owns inside the red line, does not currently have static caravans/chalets on it.
 This includes completely undeveloped areas such as the green field areas behind and to the right hand side of the glamping huts, the large field next to Lundy House which runs up from Moor Lane towards the northern ridge and the playing field next to the play park behind the dunes.
 These areas of land are at immediate to high risk of development and extend to somewhere in the region of 5 to 6 hectares in total (50,000 to 60,000 square metres).
 This is a massive potential increase given the current area of the Holiday Park with accommodation on it,

 No one knows what land will be owned by who in 5, 10, 30, 40, 70 years or more.
 As long as the lawful right to put caravans on the land within the red line exists, the risk remains.

 6. What is a certificate of lawful development (CLD)?